 From our research, we decided on the 4 features we thought our app must have:

-To get the ball rolling, we started with a Crazy 8’s exercise.
+To get the ball rolling, we started with a Crazy 8’s exercise and quickly sketched 8 ideas in 8 minutes.
 I focused on our sounds feature for this.
 After silent critiquing each other’s work, we sketched wireframes for the designs we preferred.

 Is the app useful in eliminating stress?